gonzalez-delgado/torustest/README.md

 Besides, a Wasserstein two-sample goodness-of-fit test for measures supported on the circle is also performed by [twosample.test.s1.R](https://github.com/gonzalez-delgado/torustest/blob/master/R/twosample.test.s1.R).

 Each file includes details on how to implement the test, as well as some minimal reproducible examples.
+The complete documentation is provided in (torustest.pdf)[https://github.com/gonzalez-delgado/torustest/blob/master/torustest.pdf].

 ### Installing torustest